 This will reduce the risk of causing a harmful reaction between incompatible hazardous liquids, and then transport the materials to an EPA-designated landfill or processing plant.

-Exposure to corrosive liquids could be catastrophic for employees and any surrounding equipment, which is why we here at IDR Environmental Services offer 24-hour emergency response services in order to limit your organization’s liability and expenses in the event of a hazardous waste spill.
+Exposure to corrosive liquids could be catastrophic for employees and any surrounding equipment.
+It is important to limit your organization’s liability and expenses in the event of a hazardous waste spill.
+You can read more here to find out if you are ready for a hazardous waste spill and what your hazardous waste reporting requirements are.